pauleves/os_api_query/README.md

 > building: building number or name,
 > postcode: postcode
 > api_key:  your API licence key
 > failed_response: (Optional) will be returned as the response string if no match is made.
 Defaults to blank string.
+> stop_on_error: (Optional) When TRUE will cause the function to raise any `stop` errors or exceptions.
+Defaults to FALSE, which will return the error text in the match string instead.

 See **example.R** file for usage examples: